-Prisoners at risk for non-communicable diseasesApril 20th, 2012 in Health
+Prisoners at risk for non-communicable diseasesApril 20, 2012 in Medicine & Health / Health

 (HealthDay) -- The prevalence of obesity, inadequate exercise, and poor diet among prisoners may put them at risk for non-communicable diseases (NCDS), according to a review published online April 20 in The Lancet.